dt-apac-services/site/tutorials/key-request-automation-tool/key-request-automation.md

 This tool will allow you to create Key Requests:

-1. Before traffic has even arrived on a services
+1. Before traffic has even arrived on a service
 2. At massive scale
 3. In an automated way (eg. via a pipeline)